 Image: Desert Rainbow, Western New South Wales, January 2007 - © Stephanie Long

 "Cities and towns where Australians live, generally concentrated near the coast, will be affected by sea-level rise and storms and, in the North, by more intense cyclones.
 Heat related deaths in Australia's major urban centres are expected to become five times more frequent by 2050."

 This page copies just the Australian Chapter of the cited Report by Friends of the Earth.
-The full report is much more extensive, and downloadable as an Adobe PDF file through the link above.
+The full report is much more extensive, and downloadable as an Adobe PDF file through the link below.

 Friends of the Earth International